woutkolkman/fivepebblespong/README.md

 - Translations?
 And a way of applying those.
 - Maybe better code structure or folder hierarchy.
 - Multiplayer support?
 - Your own improvements (with your explanation and reason).

 If your additions need extra files or assets, please propose a system for users to easily add these files to Rain World for your additions to work.
+The current graphics are generated via code and saved in "\Rain World\Assets\Futile\Resources\Illustrations\", where the game can load them.